-Captain Don Walsh U.S. Navy (Ret.), PhD, is one of history’s most accomplished and diversified explorers.
+Captain Don Walsh, U.S. Navy (Ret.), PhD, was one of history’s most accomplished and diversified explorers.

 In 1960, Walsh and Jacques Piccard were the first to reach the deepest point of the world’s oceans, descending 35,840 feet, nearly seven miles, in the Navy’s Bathyscaph Trieste.
 President Eisenhower awarded Walsh and Piccard the Legion of Merit at the White House.

-A former submarine captain, he is an internationally recognized engineer, oceanographer and marine policy expert.
+A former submarine captain, he was an internationally recognized engineer, oceanographer and marine policy expert.

-Since 1955, Walsh has participated in over 60 expeditions to the Arctic, Antarctic and both Poles.
+Over the course of his distinguished career, Walsh participated in over 60 expeditions to the Arctic, Antarctic and both Poles.
 The longest was a 70-day circumnavigation of the Antarctic continent.
 The Antarctic’s “Walsh Spur” (ridge) recognizes his work there.

 Don Walsh was educated at the U.S. Naval Academy (BS), Texas A&M University (MS, PhD) and California State University San Diego (MA).
 After Navy retirement, he joined the faculty of the University of Southern California as Professor of Ocean Engineering and Director/Dean of Marine Programs.